rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 Hence, it can also be a sequence that is scattered across *both* strings.

-The most efficient solution to this problem involves the use of *dynamic programming*, where we recursively compute the LCS of substrings
+The standard efficient solution to this problem involves the use of *dynamic programming*, where we recursively compute the LCS of substrings
 (more on this later).

 $\textcolor{#b48ead}{\texttt{\text{fᵤₙ fₐcₜ (˙𐃷˙)}}}$ `diff` (and by extension, `git diff`) uses [LCS under the hood](https://en.wikipedia.org/wiki/Diff#Algorithm)